 Audit Issues Status 2/12/2021 Follow-Up Review of Admissions Testing in Progress The university did not always obtain required immunization history records for applicable newly admitted and readmitted students registered for full-time enrollment during the spring 2021 semester 2/11/2021 Audit of TSU Department of Human Resources Follow-up to begin December 2021 Management did not provide the required U.S. Citizenship and Immigration Services (USCIS) Form I-9, Employment Eligibility Verification, for 1 of 44 employees selected for testing.
 In addition, forms were not completed in the required timeframe for 15 of 44 employees selected for testing.
-Managment did not ensure that employee performance evaluations for approximately 50% of non-faculty personnel were submitted to the Tennessee State University Department of Human Resources for inclusion in employees' personnel file folders during the fiscal year ended June 30, 2020.
+Management did not ensure that employee performance evaluations for approximately 50% of non-faculty personnel were submitted to the Tennessee State University Department of Human Resources for inclusion in employees' personnel file folders during the fiscal year ended June 30, 2020.
 Details of noncompliance in the area of Pre-Employment Screening/Employee Background Checks was determined to be confidential pursuant to Section 10-7-504(i), Tennessee Code Annotated.
 University management did not provide us with a copy of the signed Employee Confidentiality Agreement for 1 of 44 employees tested.
-2/11/2021 Follow-Up Review of Federal Work-Study Timesheets- Fall 2020 Follow-up to begin February 2022 1.
-For 6 of 14 (43%) timesheets selected for detailed review, we found where the students
+2/11/2021 Follow-Up Review of Federal Work-Study Timesheets- Fall 2020 Follow-up to begin February 2022 For 6 of 14 (43%) timesheets selected for detailed review, we found where the students performed FWS duties during scheduled class hours for at least one day during the month(s) under review.
+For 8 of the 40 (20%) timesheets reviewed, the students worked more than 20 hours a week for at least one week while classes were in session.

-- 1. For 6 of 14 (43%) timesheets selected for detailed review, we found where the students performed FWS duties during scheduled class hours for at least one day during the month(s) under review. - 2.
-For 8 of the 40 (20%) timesheets reviewed, the students worked more than 20 hours a week for at least one week while classes were in session. - 3.
-For 2 of the 8 (25%) timesheets reviewed where the student worked in excess of 6 hours for at least one day in the month, we found where the student did not take the required minimum 30-minute unpaid rest/meal break. - 4.
-A net overpayment of \$599.10 was paid to 9 of the 17 students whose timesheets were selected for review.
+3. For 2 of the 8 (25%) timesheets reviewed where the student worked in excess of 6 hours for at least one day in the month, we found where the student did not take the required minimum 30-minute unpaid rest/meal break.

+4. A net overpayment of \$599.10 was paid to 9 of the 17 students whose timesheets were selected for review.
 The related supervisor did not ensure that documented time worked was accurately calculated.